CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 <h3>Q6 - Abstractions, Conversations, Specification, Translation, and Iteration </h3>
 See Prof. Anderson's lecture material for more information \[[2](#ref2)\].
 - **Abstraction** :
+Break down complex ideas into manageable pieces.
+This is important because real software problem is intricate in nature, abstraction helps to conquer them piece-wisely.
+A typical use is OOP, another one is libraries \[[1(#ref1)]\], one more is different layers of program- user, developer, code and machine code.
 - **Conversations** :
+Conversation means communication between group members.
+Software are designed and developed by programmers, so conversation is important.
 - **Specification** :
+Specification means the detailed diagrams, layouts.
+It describes the functional and non-functional requirement.
+It is important in a way that make software engineer informed what they should achieve.
 - **Translation** :
+Software engineer translate real problem into abstraction, to design, to development.
+Translation is important because it occur over the course of software development continuously.
 - **Iteration** :
+Iteration is defined as repetition of a certain procedure.
+It constitutes big project by gluing cells of software, splitting jobs and logically function local and globally.
 ## References
 1. <a name="ref1">Brooks</a>, F., <q>No Silver Bullet: Essence and
 Accidents of Software Engineering</q>. *Information Processing*, April, 1987.